keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-02-07-tintoretto.md

 # Hands-on
 Starting with literature review in different languages and expert interviews, we found out the highlights in the 🖼licensed paintings and created **compelling storytelling** out from the artworks.
 We consolidated the narratives and produced 🌌storyboards, consulted the museum curator and gathered feedback, before we went into 3D modelling/animation and development with the team.

 Later, we tested our prototype and further improved our 👾game experience.
-Every week we updated the visual markers to enhance the city hunt amusement. 🏃🏻‍♂️🏃🏼‍♀️
+After the [initial app release](https://apps.apple.com/us/app/tintoretto2go/id1292594289){:target="_blank"}, we updated the visual markers every week to enhance the city hunt amusement. 🏃🏻‍♂️🏃🏼‍♀️

 ![On-site testing for AR storytelling](/images/portfolio/tintoretto-test-compressed.jpg)